DETAILED ACTION

 a pair of spaced-apart side rails (14) extending between the ladder frames (fig. 1);

-a deck (16) supported on opposing sides by the side rails (as shown in fig. 1), the deck including at least one recess in a top surface of the deck (recess 32 through which pin 20 passes as shown in fig. 3) adjacent one of the sides of the deck (two recess adjacent each edge of deck 16 as shown in fig. 1); and
+a deck (16) supported on opposing sides by the side rails (as shown in fig. 1), the deck including at least one recess in a top surface of the deck (recess 32 through which pin 20 passes as shown in fig. 3) adjacent one of the opposing sides of the deck (two recess adjacent each edge of deck 16 as shown in fig. 1); and

-at least one latch (latch 22, 70, 20; note that the latch is considered to have 22, pin 70 and pin 20 as part of the latch; fig. 3) rotatably mounted to each side rail (where 22 is rotatable with respect to 70 at least as spring 71 is compressed; fig. 3) and including a catch element (20, and can also include 70 and portions of 22) for engagement with the recess in the top surface of the deck to secure the deck on the side rails (20 passing through 32 and engaging top surface of 16; as shown in fig. 3); and
+at least one latch (latch 22, 70, 20; note that the latch is considered to have 22, pin 70 and pin 20 as part of the latch; fig. 3) rotatably mounted to each side rail (where 22 is rotatable with respect to 70 at least as spring 71 is compressed; fig. 3), the at least one latch including a shaft (70) attached to the side rail (as shown in fig. 3) and [a] catch element (20, 22) attached to [and] extending generally perpendicularly from the shaft (20 perpendicular to shaft 70 as shown in fig. 3 as well as portion of 22 behind spring 71 is perpendicular to 70; and attached either directly with regards to portion of 22 or at least via portions 57 and 56) for engagement with the recess in the top surface of the deck to secure the deck on the side rails (20 passing through 32 and engaging top surface of 16; as shown in fig. 3); and

 PNG